mfrandev/FrenchVocabLearner-WebApp-Svelte/README.md

 <ol>
     <li>Create a MariaDB database using the mysqldump file <em>/VocabLearnerFR.mysql</em> on your MariaDB server</li>
     <li>To connect a MariaDB database to the application, simply fill in the details in <em>/server/.env</em> for DB_USERNAME, DB_PASSWORD, and DB_NAME.</li>
+    <li>Do the same as step 1 with <em>Test_VocabLearnerFR.mysql</em> and step 2 with each of the TEST_DB fields in <em>/server/.env</em> using the details for the test database.
+Make sure this is separate from your usage database or the app will not work.</li>
 </ol>

 ### 3. Redis